Heikki777/WeatherApp/README.md

 For parsing the XML-responses from the FMI's API.

 ##### PromiseKit:
-For executing asynchronous requests in a clear way and easily understandable way.
+For executing asynchronous requests in a clear and easily understandable way.

 ##### Alamofire:
 For HTTP request creation and response validation.